The secret of success lies in your ability to get along with people.

 Question: Does this mean I have to be an extrovert or a people-pleaser?

-Answer: Absolutely not.
-It’s not about being the loudest or most charismatic person in the room.
+Answer: No. It’s not about being the loudest or most charismatic person in the room.
 It’s about genuine curiosity.
 Introverts are often fantastic listeners, which is a superpower in building rapport.
 It’s about authenticity, not acting.

 Question: What if I’m just not good with people?
 Can I still be successful?